Determinations of the Commissioner for Public Sector Employment are binding and cover a range of public sector employment matters.

 - Attachment 2 Determination 5 Classification Standards ASO (PDF) 330KB

 - Attachment 3 Determination 5 Classification Rules and Requirements (PDF) 248KB

 - Attachment 4 Determination 5 How to Classify Duties (PDF) 115KB

 - Allied Health Professional classification assessment template (DOCX) 27KB

 - Professional Officer classification assessment template (DOCX) 25KB

 - Technical Officer classification assessment template (DOCX) 25KB

 - Administrative Services classification assessment template (DOCX) 25KB

-This Determination outlines the arrangements that apply to the recovery of salary overpayments.
+This Determination and Guideline outlines the arrangements that apply to the recovery of salary overpayments.